xzxADIxzx/Join-and-kill-em-together/README.md

    * Interactive guide to help you understand the basics
 * Interaction between players
    * Up to 5 teams, making available both the passage of the campaign and PvP
-   * Emotions wheel to tease your friends or bosses
+   * Emote wheel to tease your friends or bosses
    * Pointers to guide your friends in the right direction
    * SAM TTS Engine for speaking messages via /tts command
    * Sprays and moderation system for them